-The first dose may make you feel dizzy, so it is best taken at night.
+The first dose of fosinopril can make you feel dizzy.
+It is best taken at bedtime.

 |Type of medicine||An angiotensin-converting enzyme (ACE) inhibitor|